Ren0k/Project-Atmospheric-Drag/README.md

 Instead of this method, the script will calculate this with the Vector Dot Product of the part:facing:forevector with the ship:facing:forevector.

 ##### Side
-**NOTE**
->I mix up YP/YN sides here, but this is not relevant as the 2 surfaces have the same values

-So far we have called the XP/XN/YP/YN side sections, but in reality they are Right, Left, Top, Bottom Sections.
+So far we have called the XP/XN/YP/YN side sections, but in reality they are Right, Left, Bottom, Top Sections.
 It is now important to consider them as such, since orientation will not have the same effect on each side.
-Lets think about the top section (ZP).
+Lets think about the top section (ZN).
 From a port side perspective, since the AoA is about 20 degrees up, the top section is tilted clockwise.
 The top section is already facing directly up from the vessels perspective, so now it is tilting backwards.
-If it is tilting backwards, that means that the ZP side now, in addition to side drag, also experiences tail drag.
+If it is tilting backwards, that means that the ZN side now, in addition to side drag, also experiences tail drag.
 Same method as before:

 The side section is Cos(AoA) * A = 0.9376343655 * 0.623 = 0.5841462097
 The tail section is Sin(AoA) * A = 0.3476230668 * 0.623 = 0.2165691706
 Result:
-ZPside = A: 0.5841462097 Cd: 0.4513463801
+ZNside = A: 0.5841462097 Cd: 0.4513463801
-ZPtail = A: 0.2165691706 Cd: 0.4513463801
+ZNtail = A: 0.2165691706 Cd: 0.4513463801

 Now lets think about the right (XP) and left (XN) sides.
 Their orientation in the airstream did not change, they only rotated CW/CCW.
 Their values do not change and they stay the XP/XN values they were, as they do not experience any tip/tail drag.